DefinedNet/mobile_nebula/README.md

 dart format lib/ test/ -l 120
 ```

-In Android Studio, set the line length using Preferences -> Editor -> Code Style -> Dart -> Line length, set it to 120.
-Enable auto-format with Preferences -> Languages & Frameworks -> Flutter -> Format code on save.
+In Android Studio, set the line length using Preferences → Editor → Code Style → Dart → Line length, set it to 120.
+Enable auto-format with Preferences → Languages & Frameworks → Flutter → Format code on save.

+# Prerelease

+Push a git tag `v#.#.#-##`, e.g. `v0.5.2-0`, and `.github/release.yml` will build a draft release and publish it to iOS TestFlight and Android internal track.

 `./swift-format.sh` can be used to format Swift code in the repo.